vadistic/graphql-override/README.md

 $ npm install -D graphql-override
 ```
+*(`graphql` is a peer dependency!)*

 ### Idea

 So, the main idea is to use separate `overrides.graphql` file to modify Type Definitions and generate result file.
 Thanks to this - I can modify & reuse most of prisma-generated SDL without copying thousands of GraphQL SDL lines and struggling to keep all minor changes in sync.

 I think, that sometimes it's easier to write diff (also leveraging proper error reporting) than having to re-declare most types in their entirety.

 **([Full example](link))**